highest mountain peak in india

 Global Efforts

 • Teamwork: Groups from around the world work with local communities to keep Kanchenjunga safe.
-By joining forces, they can share ideas and money to solve problems that affect the mountain and the people who live nearby.
+By joining forces, they can share ideas and money to solve problems affecting the mountain and nearby people.

-Kanchenjunga’s (highest mountain peak in India) challenges from climate change and tourism show why it’s important to act now to protect this special place.
+Kanchenjun (Kanchenjunga’s mountain peak in India) challenges from climate change and tourism show why it’s essential to act now to protect this special place.
 By being careful with tourism, keeping habitats safe, and working with local people, we can help Kanchenjunga stay beautiful and full of life.
-It’s up to all of us to make sure future generations can enjoy Kanchenjunga’s natural beauty and learn from its cultural richness.
+We must ensure future generations can enjoy Kanchenjunga’s beauty and learn from its cultural richness.

 Highest Mountain Peaks in India State-wise

-Here’s a list of State-wise Highest Mountain Peaks in India:
+Here’s a State-wise Highest Mountain Peaks in India:

 StateHighest PeakElevation (meters)